-For many years the State of Vermont collected and analyzed samples using the Gas Chromatographic Intoximeter System (GCI).
-This system had been used in Vermont since 1971 and consisted of a Field Sample Collection Device known as the Crimper, which is designed to collect a breath sample in a cylindrical tube of soft indium metal.
-The encapsulated samples are then sent to the State of Vermont Health Laboratory for analysis.
-The Crimper had worked well in Vermont as it was portable, easy to operate, maintain a duplicate sample, and the test results were accurate.
+The State of Vermont collects and analyzes samples using the Gas Chromatographic Intoximeter System (GCI).
+This system has been used in Vermont since 1971 and consists of a Field Sample Collection Device known as the crimper, which is designed to collect a breath sample in a cylindrical tube of soft Indium metal.
+The encapsulated samples are then sent to the Health Laboratory for analysis.
+The crimper has worked well in Vermont as it is portable, easy to operate, maintain a duplicate sample, and the test results are accurate.

-Over the years, problems have occurred as the DUI conviction rate has increased from 845 in 1971 to over 5400 today.
-This increase has caused a serious backlog of samples to be analyzed at the State of Vermont Health Laboratory, resulting in a six to eight week delay in obtaining a BAC result.
-Another problem is that Vermont remains the only state in the United States totally dependent on the Crimper for breath sample collection.
-Due to the limited demand for the Crimper, it is no longer being manufactured and the breath kits are very costly.
-In a memorandum from the Commissioners of Public Safety and Health dated October 1996, the State discontinued the processing of indium tubes as of December 1996.
+Over the years, problems have occurred as the DWI conviction rate has increased from 845 in 1971 to over 5400 today.
+This increase has caused a serious backlog of samples to be analyzed at the Health Laboratory, resulting in a six to eight week delay in obtaining a BAC result.
+Another problem is that Vermont remains the only state in the United States totally dependent on the crimper for breath sample collection.
+Due to the limited demand for the crimper, it is no longer being manufactured and the breath kits are very costly.

-The decision to convert to infrared breath testing was made after two years of study and consultation with people involved in all aspects of the DUI program.
-A major advantage to converting to infrared technology is the availability of an instantaneous permanent record of a suspect's BAC at the time of arrest.
-The infrared units are easy to operate, self-diagnostic, quick and accurate.
+The decision to convert to Infrared Breath Testing was made after two years of study and consultation with people involved in all aspects of the DWI program.
+A major advantage to converting to Infrared Technology is the availability of an instantaneous permanent record of a suspect's BAC at the time of arrest.
+The Infrared units are easy to operate, self-diagnostic, quick and accurate.
 This type of breath testing is used throughout the United States and Canada and has been on the market for over twenty years.
-As infrared units are phased in throughout Vermont, the State will no longer be dependent on one type of breath collection device, there will be no waiting for BAC results, and the number of days from arrest to adjudication would decrease dramatically.
-The implementation of infrared breath testing will improve the effectiveness of our DUI program.
+As Infrared units are phased in throughout Vermont, the State will no longer be dependent on one type of breath collection device, there will be no waiting for BAC results, and the number of days from arrest to adjudication would decrease dramatically.
+The implementation of Infrared Breath Testing will improve the effectiveness of our DWI program.

-SECTION I

-ALCOHOL AND THE HUMAN BODY
+SECTION I ALCOHOL AND THE HUMAN BODY -Pharmacology -Toxicology

-Pharmacology Toxicology